ashwinroot/BookIt/README.md

 # BookIt

 **BookIt** is a one stop for all your entertainment ticketing needs from concert ticket to NFL game tickets, can be booked using BookIt.
-You can also host your own event and send invites to your guest.
-When booking a group ticket for an event, you can also split the bill and send it to group members.
-Along with your ticket, you can book your snacks and refreshments ahead of time.
+View the events happening near you and add them to your wishlist.
+Get notified if your favourite event is running out of tickets.

 ### Contributors